Shirakumo/libmixed/README.md

 ## About libmixed
-Libmixed is a small library providing a generic audio mixing API and environment.
+Libmixed is a library providing a generic audio mixing API and environment.
 It also ships a few useful audio processing tools to allow you to build an audio system for games, music, etc.

 ## How To
 Libmixed will not do any audio file reading or audio playback for you.
 To do that, see other kinds of libraries like [mpg123](https://www.mpg123.de/) and its associated out123.
 There's a whole heap of audio backend and format libraries out there though and you should pick whichever you find suitable.
 Libmixed is independent to your choice.

-There's a set of example applications in the [test](test/) directory that you can look at to see how a fully working application would be put together.
+There's a set of example applications in the [example](example/) directory that you can look at to see how a fully working application would be put together.
 For the purposes of this documentation, and for the sake of brevity, we're going to look at the process in a more disconnected manner.

 The first step involves allocating space for a `struct mixed_segment_sequence` and for a `struct mixed_segment` for each of the segments in the pipeline that you would like.
 For each of those segments you might also need a set of `struct mixed_buffer` instances to hold the audio data.